yeasy/learning_pickleball/09_lob_en.md

 # How to Lob

-The Lob technique is the closest to the badminton technique of the Lobleball.
+The Lob technique is close to the badminton technique of pushing the ball to the backcourt.

 This technology is easily overlooked, but it is very useful in actual combat.

 ## What is Lob